P-p-H-d/mlib/README.md

 If no worker is available, the work order 'core' will be handled by the caller.
 Otherwise the work order 'core' will be handled by an asynchronous worker.
-'core' is any C code which doesn't break the control flow (you cannot use return / goto to go outside the flow).
+'core' is any C code that doesn't break the control flow (you cannot use return / goto to go outside the flow).
 'input' is the list of input variables of the 'core' block within "( )".
 'output' is the list of output variables of the 'core' block within "( )".